-PowerPlay Cold and Compression Therapy System for Edema, Pain & Swelling
+PowerPlay Cold Compression Therapy System for Edema, Pain & Swelling

-Cold compression therapy combines the benefits of cold therapy and compression therapy to provide optimal results for pain and swelling relief.
+Cold compression therapy units for the knee, elbow, back, ankle, & hip combine the benefits of cold therapy and compression therapy to provide optimal results for pain and swelling relief.
 Studies have shown that people who use cold therapy and compression therapy together as opposed to just one of those therapies alone recover from their injuries significantly faster.
 The many benefits of cold compression therapy include reducing pain, swelling, and edema, while promoting faster healing and muscle recovery, and stimulating blood flow.

 PowerPlay combines the benefits of a cold therapy machine (or cold therapy unit) and a compression machine to deliver intermittent compression therapy – meaning the compression pump inflates the wrap to the desired pressure, holds for 10 seconds, releases, then inflates again.
 Intermittent compression has been proven to be more effective than static compression because it moves the blood more effectively, helping push the swelling out of the system.
 PowerPlay also offers cold therapy through frozen gel packs or ice bags, which have been proven to reduce pain.